 What is audience market research?

-Audience research is essentially any research conducted on a specific sample (i.e. the audience!) in order to find out about their attitudes, behaviours and habits – i.e. to understand them.
-The sample can be made up of any group of interest – whether this is nationally representative, or focused on a particular age, gender, region, ethnicity etc. The definition of ‘audience’ is important, but changeable.
+Audience research is any research conducted on a specific sample in order to find out about their attitudes, behaviours and habits – i.e. to understand them.
+The sample can be made up of any group of interest – whether this is nationally representative or focused on a particular age, gender, region, ethnicity, or specific characteristics they have (e.g. gamers, those who buy from a specific brand, etc.).

 The difference between audience research and market research